VitorPonce20/PokeAPI/README.md

 # PokeAPI
 REST API Testing

 Documentation about how to test API's using REST-assured.
-Here we will see how to do a request and validate the response usin a GET request to obtain data from the server (about pokemons as example :D ) and after handle json body responses using JsonPath.
+Here we will see how to do a request and validate the response using a GET request to obtain data from the server (about pokemons as example :D ) and after handle json body responses using JsonPath.
 <h2>Installing</h2>
 install java and maven
 import rest-assured dependencies in pom.xml\